BioSCape-io/BioSCape-SMCE-User-Guide/docs/source/pages/introduction.rst

     * To open this window, click the blue “+” in the top left corner.

 #.
 Open a terminal window.
 This is often useful for more advanced file system manipulation tasks that are not possible with the default Jupyter file browser (e.g., anything to do with hidden files).

 #.
-Create a plain text file.
-By default, this will have a `.txt` extension; however, files can be renamed to have any extension you want, and the JupyterLab text editor should support many formats and programming languages natively for indentation, syntax highlighting, etc. The “create text file and then rename it” is an annoying workaround, but is the main way I’ve figured out for creating and modifying arbitrary text files in this interface.

-#.
-S3 bucket browser.
-This is not a standard part of the JupyterLab interface.
-This replaces the file browser with an S3 bucket browser, which looks similar and has similar functionality (can also create files, folders, etc.).
-When navigating in the file/S3 browser, pay attention to whether you are browsing S3 storage or the file system.

-#.
 List of running kernels.
 Basically, each Jupyter notebook has its own dedicated process, running a specific version of Python (“kernel”).
 You can see all currently running kernels here, and turn them off if they are hanging, hogging memory, etc.